tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 The encoding of the evidence structure is defined in {{-cmw}}.

+In this use-case the nonce negotiated by the two peers is not used directly as an input to the attestation evidence generation mechanism.
+Instead, it is used in the derivation steps for a channel binder.

 ### Channel binding

 As described in {{usage-variants}}, this authentication mechanism is meant